Funerals and Mourning Rituals in the Time of COVID-19

 These rituals are as powerful as ever – if not more so.
 We are confident the ceremonies will be a great source of comfort even though adapted to keep everyone healthy.

-Shiva ought to be private.
-Mourners can identify days and times when they’d welcome visitors via video conference or phone.
+As you may be aware many mourners now conduct Shiva in person, outdoors and indoors; while others conduct them virtually.
+Your family needs to determine the Covid protocols you wish to follow and whether visitors must be double vaccinated.
 If you’d like some guidance about how to establish a Virtual Shiva via Zoom, Iris Spitz can be your guide.
-Iris can be reached at: [email protected].
+Iris can be reached at [email protected].

 Mourners have two options.

-- You can join the daily services conducted by our Rabbis and Cantors via Zoom.
+- You can join the daily services conducted by our Rabbis and Cantors via Zoom or in-person (registration required for in-person services).
 Service times and simple links may be found here.
 The name of your loved one will be remembered before Kaddish.

 - If you’d like our volunteer Shiva Service leaders to lead just your circle of family and friends in a tailor-made service via Zoom, that can be arranged for you.
 These shiva services are held at 8:00 pm, Sunday – Thursday.